zateckar/container-nginx-headers-more/README.md

-# Nginx docker image with Headers more as dynamic module based on official stable Nginx docker image
+# Nginx container image with Headers more as dynamic module based on official stable Nginx docker image
 For more info about the "Headers more" module check: https://github.com/openresty/headers-more-nginx-module